by Meryl Marshall (NOSAS)

 It is not unreasonable to think that the old castle would have been used as a byre for animals after it had been deserted; hence the additional remains to the south of the building.

 So the answer to the original question “is it a castle or a lairds house?” is both!
-A report on the project with fuller historical background to the site and the Urquhart family of Kinbeachie will be produced in due course.
-It will be posted on the NOSAS website and on the usual databases.
+A report on the project with fuller historical background to the site and the Urquhart family of Kinbeachie has now been produced – read here.

 David Alston, 1999 – Ross and Cromarty – A Historical Guide,